ddc-java/ddc-day/typography.md

 : Normal text content.[^theme-defaults]

-[^theme-defaults]: These font groups are used automatically when the corresponding elements are written in Markdown content that uses this theme.
+[^theme-defaults]: These font groups are used automatically when the corresponding elements (headings, dictionary lists, code fragments, etc.) are written in content that uses this theme.

-[^latex-defaults]: These font groups are used automatically when using [$\LaTeX$ mathematical expressions](formatting.md#mathematical-expressions).
+[^latex-defaults]: These font groups are used automatically when using [$\LaTeX$ mathematical expressions](formatting/#mathematical-expressions).

 ## Symbols